Eureka Rebellion: Hotham replaces La Trobe

-La Trobe's successor as lieutenant-governor, Sir Charles Hotham, who would have preferred to be serving in the Crimean War, took up his commission in Victoria on 22 June 1854.
-He instructed Rede to introduce a strict enforcement system and conduct a weekly cycle of licence hunts, which it was hoped, would cause the exodus to the goldfields to be reversed.
-In August 1854, Hotham and his wife were well received in Ballarat during a tour of the Victorian goldfields.
+La Trobe's successor as lieutenant-governor, Sir Charles Hotham, who took up his commission in Victoria on 22 June 1854.
+He instructed Rede to introduce a strict enforcement system and conduct a weekly cycle of licence hunts, which it was hoped would cause the exodus to the goldfields to be reversed.
+In August 1854, Hotham and his wife were received in Ballarat during a tour of the Victorian goldfields.
 In September, Hotham imposed more frequent twice-weekly licence hunts, with more than half of the prospectors on the goldfields remaining non-compliant with the regulations.

-On law enforcement in Ballarat, Carboni states that:

 The miners in Bendigo responded to the increase in the frequency of licence hunts with threats of armed rebellion.

+Tensions escalate

-Murder of James Scobie and the burning of Bentley's Hotel
+Murder of James Scobie and the burning of the Eureka hotel

-In October 1854, the murder of James Scobie outside the Eureka Hotel and the prosecution of Johannes Gregorius was the beginning of the end for those opposed to physical force in the mining tax protest movement.
-A subsequently discredited colonial inquest found no evidence of culpability by the Bentley Hotel owners for the fatal injuries, amid allegations the Magistrate D’Ewes had a conflict of interest presiding over a case involving the prosecution of Bentley, said to be a friend and indebted business partner.
-Gregorius, a physically disabled servant who worked for Father Smyth of St Alipius chapel, was subjected to police brutality and false arrest for licence evasion even though he was exempt from the requirement.
-A mass meeting of predominantly Catholic miners took place on Bakery Hill in protest over the treatment of Gregorius on 15 October.
-Two days later, amid the uproar over the acquittal, a meeting of approximately 10,000 men took place near the Eureka Hotel in protest.
-Gold receiver John Green initially tried to read the riot act but was too overawed.
-The hotel was set alight as Rede was pelted with eggs and the available security forces were unable to restore order.
+In October 1854, James Scobie was murdered outside the Eureka Hotel.
+Johannes Gregorius was prosecuted for the murder.
+A colonial inquest found no evidence of culpability by the Bentley Hotel owners for the fatal injuries amid allegations that Magistrate D'Ewes had a conflict of interest presiding over a case involving the prosecution of Bentley, said to be a friend and indebted business partner.

+Gregorius, a physically disabled servant who worked for Father Smyth of St Alipius chapel, had been in the past subjected to police brutality and false arrest for licence evasion, even though he was exempt from the requirement.
+On 15 October, a mass meeting of predominantly Catholic miners took place on Bakery Hill in protest over the treatment of Gregorius.
+Two days later, responding to the acquittal, a meeting of approximately 10,000 men occurred near the Eureka Hotel in protest.
+The hotel was set alight as Rede was pelted with eggs.
+The available security forces were unable to restore order.
-In a despatch dated 18 November 1854, Hotham stated that:

-On 21 October, arrests over the arson attack begin as Andrew McIntyre and Thomas Fletcher were taken into custody.
+On 21 October, Andrew McIntyre and Thomas Fletcher were arrested for the arson attack on the Eureka Hotel.
 A third man, John Westerby, was also indicted.
 A committee meeting of miners on Bakery Hill agreed to indemnify the bail sureties for McIntyre and Fletcher.
-As a large mob approached the government camp, the two men were hurriedly released under their own recognisances and whisked away to the sound of gunfire from pistols.
+As a large mob approached the government camp, the two men were hurriedly released under their own recognisance.